F5Networks/f5-aws-cloudformation/supported/standalone/2nic/readme.md

     - A port for accessing your applications via the BIG-IP virtual server
   - This solution uses the SSH key to enable access to the BIG-IP system.
 If you want access to the BIG-IP web-based Configuration utility, you must first SSH into the BIG-IP VE using the SSH key you provided in the template.
 You can then create a user account with admin-level permissions on the BIG-IP VE to allow access if necessary.
   - This template supports service discovery.
 See the [Service Discovery section](#service-discovery) for details.
+  -	If you are using the *Licensing using BIG-IQ* template only:
+    - This solution only supports only BIG-IQ versions 5.0 and 5.1.
+    - You must have your BIG-IQ password (only, no other content) in a file in your S3 bucket.
+The template asks for the full path to this file.
+    - We strongly recommend you set the AWS user account permissions for the S3 bucket and the object containing the BIG-IQ password to **Read, Write** only.
+Do **NOT** enable public permissions for *Any authenticated user* or *Everyone*.

 ## Security
 This CloudFormation template downloads helper code to configure the BIG-IP system.
 If you want to verify the integrity of the template, you can open the CFT and ensure the following lines are present.
 See [Security Details](#security-details) for the exact code in each of the following sections.